Bahamian cuisine: Fruit

 Bahamian cuisine incorporates many tropical fruits.
-Guavas are used to make duff (dessert).
+Guavas are used to make duff, a dessert.
 Ice cream is popular, including fruit flavors such as soursop.
 Puddings are eaten, including a sapodilla pudding.
-Papaya (called pawpaw or melon tree) is the most famous Bahamian fruit and is used for desserts, chutneys, "Goombay" marmalade (made with papaya, pineapple, and green ginger), or simply eaten fresh at breakfast.
+Papaya (called "pawpaw" or "melon tree") is used in desserts, chutneys, "Goombay" marmalade (made with papaya, pineapple, and green ginger), or simply eaten fresh at breakfast.
 Papaya is also used as a meat tenderizer, and in tropical drinks such as the Bahama Mama.
-Melons, pineapples, passion fruit, and mangoes are also grown in America.
+Melons, pineapples, passionfruit, and mangoes are also grown in America.

 Desserts

 Bahamians enjoy a variety of desserts, including tarts (coconut and pineapple), guava duff, bread pudding, rum cake and cornmeal pudding.
 Fruit cake is eaten during the Christmas holiday.
-Benny and peanut cake (which are not cakes at all) are also favorites among Bahamians.